More Data Can Expand the Generalization Gap Between Adversarially Robust and Standard Models: Introduction

 As modern machine learning models continue to gain traction in the real world, a wide variety of novel problems have come to the forefront of the research community.
 One particularly important challenge has been that of adversarial attacks \citep{szegedy2013intriguing, goodfellow2014explaining, kos2018adversarial, carlini2018audio}.
 To be specific, given a model with excellent performance on a standard data set, one can add small perturbations to the test data that can fool the model and cause it to make wrong predictions.
 What is more worrying is that these small perturbations can possibly be designed to be imperceptible to human beings, which raises concerns about potential safety issues and risks, especially when it comes to applications such as autonomous vehicles where human lives are at stake.

 The problem of adversarial robustness in machine learning models has been explored from several different perspectives since its discovery.
-One direction has been to propose attacks that challenge these models and their training procedures \citep{carlini2017adversarial, gu2014towards, athalye2018obfuscated, papernot2016limitations, moosavi2016deepfool}.
-In response, there have been works that propose more robust training techniques that can defend against these adversarial attacks \citep{he2017adversarial, zhang2018efficient, weng2018towards, wong2018provable, raghunathan2018certified, raghunathan2018semidefinite, shaham2018understanding, cohen2019certified, lecuyer2019certified}.
-For robust training, one promising approach is to treat the problem as a minimax optimization problem, where we try to select model parameters that minimize the loss function under the strongest feasible perturbations \citep{madry2017towards, xu2012robustness}.
+One direction has been to propose attacks that challenge these models and their training procedures \citep{gu2014towards, moosavi2016deepfool, papernot2016limitations, carlini2017adversarial, athalye2018obfuscated}.
+In response, there have been works that propose more robust training techniques that can defend against these adversarial attacks \citep{he2017adversarial, raghunathan2018certified, raghunathan2018semidefinite, shaham2018understanding, weng2018towards, wong2018provable, zhang2018efficient, cohen2019certified, lecuyer2019certified, stutz2020confidence}.
+For robust training, one promising approach is to treat the problem as a minimax optimization problem, where we try to select model parameters that minimize the loss function under the strongest feasible perturbations \citep{xu2012robustness, madry2017towards}.
 Overall, adversarial training may be computationally expensive \citep{bubeck2019adversarial, nakkiran2019adversarial}, but it can lead to enhanced resistance towards adversarially modified inputs.

-Although adversarially robust models tend to outperform standard models when it comes to perturbed test sets, recent studies have found that such robust models are also likely to perform worse on standard (unperturbed) test sets \citep{tsipras2018robustness, raghunathan2019adversarial}.
-We refer to the difference in accuracy on unperturbed test sets as the generalization gap.
-This paper focuses on the question of whether or not this generalization gap can be closed.
+Although adversarially robust models tend to outperform standard models when it comes to perturbed test sets, recent studies have found that such robust models are also likely to perform worse on standard (unperturbed) test sets \citep{raghunathan2019adversarial, tsipras2018robustness}.
+We refer to the difference in test loss on unperturbed test sets as the cross generalization gap.
+This paper focuses on the question of whether or not this gap can be closed.

 Theoretical work by \citet{schmidt2018adversarially} has shown that adversarial models require far more data than their standard counterparts to reach a certain level of test accuracy.
 This supports the general understanding that adversarial training is harder than standard training, as well as the conventional wisdom that more data helps with generalization.
-However, when it comes to the generalization gap, things may not be so simple.
+However, when it comes to the cross generalization gap, things may not be so simple.